tamer-george/Advanced_SQL_Queries/README.md

 the global average call duration.

-Table I   : Person  - Each row of this table contains the name of the person and their phone number table II  : Country - The table contains the country name and its code table III : Calls   - There is no primary key for this table , it may contain duplicates.
-It contain the caller_id, callee_id and the duration of the call
+- Table I   : Person  - Each row of this table contains the name of the person and their phone number
+- Table II  : Country - The table contains the country name and its code
+- Table III : Calls   - There is no primary key for this table , it may contain duplicates.
+It contain the caller_id, callee_id and the duration of the call in minutes.
-                      in minutes.
 Note: caller_id != callee_id

-____